bonitasoft/bonita-doc/md/execution-sequence-states-and-transactions.md

   * The **initial value expression** if no operation is declared
   * **null** if no expression or operation is defined
 7. The Engine creates and initializes business data
-1. **Subscription only**: The Engine creates and initializes search indexes
+1. The Engine creates and initializes search indexes
 1. The Engine initializes process instance Documents with default value coming from the definition or with submitted files
 1. Operations (that does not initialize data) are executed.
 Operations at process instantiation level can either come from V6 forms or from calling process instances (for processes stared by call-activities)
 1. The Engine instantiates and executes the "on enter" connectors (evaluate input expression, execute, evaluate output operation).
 Connectors are executed in the order of declaration